Songbird94/secure_file_sharing/README.md

 To test your implementation, run `go test -v` inside of the `client_test` directory.
 This will run all tests in both `client/client_unittest.go` and `client_test/client_test.go`.

-## Project Members

-Fill in this section with the student IDs of all the members in your project group.

-Partner 1 SID: 3035822230

-Partner 2 SID (if applicable):

-Also add a link to this repo below (should start with https://github.com/cs161-students/).

 Link to this Github repo: https://github.com/cs161-students/fa23-proj2-rm-rf.git